rohan-shettyy/project-pokeworld/README.md

 # Project Pokeworld
 A multiplayer Pokemon engine (to be MMO) that runs right in your browser!

+Project Pokeworld uses Phaser and Socket.io to combine an excellent single player game with a multiplayer experience.
+No download necessary!

 ## Usage
 To play the stable version of Project Pokeworld, simply open http://project-pokeworld.rshetty.repl.co in your browser.
 Phaser and Socket will handle the rest.